MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-change-type.md

-# Change from one anchor type to another in Dynamics 365 Guides
+# Change from one anchor type to another in the Dynamics 365 Guides PC app

+You can anchor a guide in Microsoft Dynamics 365 Guides by using a QR code anchor, circular code anchor, or holographic anchor.
+It's easy to change from one anchor type to another after creating an anchor.

 1. On the **Outline** page, select the anchor at the top of the page, or select the **Anchor** button in the left navigation pane.
 The **Anchor** wizard is opened.